The Church Musician Primer:

 What is your refund policy?

-If your situation changes after you register and you are no longer able to take the course, please email me to receive a full refund through August 9.
-Once you begin the course however, your tuition payment is non-refundable.
+If your situation changes after you purchase this course and you are no longer able to take it, please email me within 5 days of purchase for a 75% refund.
+After this point, all course enrollment fees are non-refundable.